ardalis/CleanArchitecture/README.md

 ## The Web Project

 The entry point of the application is the ASP.NET Core web project.
 This is actually a console application, with a `public static void Main` method in `Program.cs`.
 It currently uses the default MVC organization (Controllers and Views folders) as well as most of the default ASP.NET Core project template code.
 This includes its configuration system, which uses the default `appsettings.json` file plus environment variables, and is configured in `Startup.cs`.
 The project delegates to the `Infrastructure` project to wire up its services using Autofac.

+## The SharedKernel Project

+Many solutions will also reference a separate **Shared Kernel** project/package.
+I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple [bounded contexts](https://ardalis.com/encapsulation-boundaries-large-and-small/) (see [DDD Fundamentals](https://www.pluralsight.com/courses/domain-driven-design-fundamentals)).
+I further recommend this be published as a NuGet package (most likely privately within your organization) and referenced as a NuGet dependency by those projects that require it.

+Previously a project for SharedKernel was included in this project.
+However, for the above reasons I've made it a separate package, [Ardalis.SharedKernel](https://github.com/ardalis/Ardalis.SharedKernel), which you should replace with your own when you use this template.

+If you want to see another [example of a SharedKernel package, the one I use in my updated Pluralsight DDD course is on NuGet here](https://www.nuget.org/packages/PluralsightDdd.SharedKernel/).

 ## The Test Projects